What Is Anthropology?

 Anthropologists know that our findings on the human condition are provisional.
 Because we insist on the distinct size and shape of the pieces we add to the puzzle of human existence, our conclusions are rarely one-size-fits-all.
 When we generalize, we do so modestly, with a sense of adventure.
 We are constantly looking for new ways to tell tales that ring true.

-Of course, there’s a lot more to say about our quirky discipline: about our penchant for poaching theories and methods from other fields; about our past, when anthropology gave a pseudoscientific veneer to colonialism and racism, and how we are grappling with this legacy; about the growing number of Indigenous anthropologists joining the ranks.
+Of course, there’s a lot more to say about our quirky discipline: about our penchant for poaching theories and methods from other fields; about our past, when anthropology gave a pseudoscientific veneer to colonialism and racism, and how we are grappling with this legacy; about the growing number of Indigenous and Black anthropologists joining the ranks.

 But I think I’ve hit upon what makes us special.
 Anthropologists study people—particular people, in particular times and places—and what makes them human in their own distinctive ways.